How to Choose a Christmas Tree

 According to the National Christmas Tree Association, 29 million households

-bought Christmas trees in 2006 compared to just over 9 million households
+bought Christmas trees in 2006 compared to just over 9 million households with

-retail outlets, the others cutting their own.
+outlets, the others cutting their own.

 If you get a tree either way, before you even leave home, measure the space